Reggie Walton: United States v. Roger Clemens

 On August 30, 2010, USA Today reported that Walton arraigned former major-league pitcher Roger Clemens on charges of lying to Congress (three counts of making false statements, two counts of perjury, and one count of obstruction of Congress) about the use of performance-enhancing substances.
-Pre-trial prosecutors brought a motion of conflict of interest against defense attorney Rusty Hardin for having briefly represented Andy Pettitte, who is an important witness for the government.
+Pre-trial prosecutors brought a motion of conflict of interest against defense attorney Rusty Hardin for having briefly represented Andy Pettitte, who was an important witness for the government.

 On July 14, 2011, Walton declared a mistrial over inadmissible evidence shown to jurors.
 The judge said Clemens could not be assured a fair trial after prosecutors showed jurors evidence against his orders in the second day of testimony.
 Following the mistrial, the US Attorneys Office brought Clemens to trial once more for perjury.
 On June 18, 2012, Judge Walton accepted the jury's unanimous verdict of acquittal.

 Whitewater

 On October 4, 2016, Walton rejected the release of Hillary Clinton criminal indictment drafts prosecutors prepared, but never issued, during the Whitewater investigation in the 1990s.
-He ruled that Clinton had a "substantial privacy interest" when he rejected a Judicial Watch lawsuit under FOIA.
+He ruled that Clinton had a "substantial privacy interest" when he rejected a FOIA lawsuit filed by Judicial Watch.